Departments & Programs

 6. One ethics course chosen from BIOL-T 312 Societal Issues in Biotechnology, PHIL-P 140 Introduction to Ethics, PHIL-P 242 Applied Ethics, PHIL-P 393 Biomedical Ethics, POLS-Y 379 Ethics and Public Policy, REL-D 340 Religion and Bioethics, or ENG-L 240 Literature and Public Life.

 7. Area of Concentration Courses: 12 additional credit hours in one area of concentration; at least 9 credit hours must be at the 300 level or above.
 Within the area of concentration, courses must be selected according to the following criteria:

 - One course from the Life Sciences Perspective (List A)

 - At least two courses must be selected from the Historical, Social, Arts, and Humanities Perspectives (List C)

-9. Courses taken to fulfill major requirements cannot be double-counted for the Area of Concentraion requirement.
+9. Courses taken to fulfill core course work within the major cannot be double-counted for the Area of Concentration requirement.

 Human Biology Program students are strongly encouraged to take advantage of the opportunities available at IU Bloomington to complement their area of concentration by seeking internships, working in research laboratories, attending seminars, or becoming human biology peer instructors.
 Students are encouraged to take a course in information literacy (e.g., BIOL-L 301 Information Literacy in Biology).